isomerpages/mlaw-lab/index.md

 permalink: /
 notification: Please use our digital and call services to contact us wherever possible.
-This will save you time, and be more convenient for you than to come down personally to our office.<br>In particular, if you are feeling unwell, with flu-like symptoms, then for public health reasons, please refrain from coming to our office. <br> Contact us through our digital services, our Applicants' <a href="https://eservices.mlaw.gov.sg/labesvc/?tabIndex=3">Portal</a> or call us at 1800-2255 529 instead.
+This will save you time, and be more convenient for you than to come down personally to our office.<br> If you are feeling unwell, please refrain from coming to our office. <br> Contact us through our digital services, our Applicants' <a href="https://eservices.mlaw.gov.sg/labesvc/?tabIndex=3">Portal</a> or call us at 1800-2255 529 instead.